How to Start Homeschooling A TeenagerHomeschooling

 If you teach the courses yourself, you will need to figure out what assignments will be graded, how often, and then compile those grades every quarter, semester, trimester-whatever.
 You can track grades in a paper grade-book, an online spreadsheet, or you can use an online learning management system (LMS) like Google Classroom to collect your teen’s assignments and record grades.
 (For more details on using Google Classroom, you can check out my ebook Using Google Classroom in Your Homeschool.)

 It seems scary at the beginning, but if you set a regular time every week, and every marking period to check and record grades it’s no big deal.
 I outsourced grading for my oldest and then took the reins with my second during a pretty crazy year of surgery and moving.
 So long as you can keep track of your student’s assignments (SO much easier when you use an LMS), you can make transcripts.
 When grading is in your hands, you can also make allowances.
 Typically I believe in making my kids suffer the consequences of their bad decisions, but it’s also important for me that they learn the material.
 I will often send back incomplete, forgotten, or poor work and make them redo it rather than fail them.
 And if they’re really struggling, I have the option to slow the pace rather than keep moving forward and continuing to give low grades.

 Here is a copy of what my transcripts look like (It’s based on NCAA guidelines).
 This is another area where is helps to reach out to your local, experienced homeschool moms.
 Ask how they keep grades, what high school programs they recommend, and ply them with wine to learn all their secrets.
 When you find other moms homeschooling teens, make an effort to keep in touch.
-It can get lonely homeschooling middle and high school and it’s important now, more than ever, to have those supportive friendships.
+It can get lonely homeschooling a teenager in the middle and high school years and it’s important now, more than ever, to have those supportive friendships.